All Episodes

 My name is Brittany.

-Um I have two military brother veterans, one on the way to the Marine Corps, and I would like to speak to you today about Gitmo.
+I have two military brother veterans, one on the way to the Marine Corps.

-Well, it won't happen or it's not gonna happen.
+Nope, No, it won't happen or not.

-No, well, even if it did happen, I'm just trying to say here that from my perspective of being someone who has relatives in the Middle East and being an American full heartedly.
+No, well, even if it did happen, I'm just trying to say here that from my perspective of being someone who has relatives in the Middle East and being an American full-heartedly.

-It isn't gonna happen.
+It isn't going to happen.

 Don't deal in things that aren't real.

-Don't get yourself worked up about something it isn't gonna happen.
+Don't get yourself worked up about something.

 We got real things to get worked up about here.

-But closing Gitmo isn't gonna happen.
+But closing Gitmo isn't going to happen.

 It is not going to happen.

-They're not gonna close Gitmo.
+They're not going to close Gitmo.

-It ain't gonna happen.
+It ain't going to happen.

-They're going to increase troop levels in well, Bush has increased them.
+They're going to increase troop levels in, well, Bush has increased them.

-They're gonna take credit for that.
+They're going to take credit for that.

-But about Club Gitmo, oh, along the same lines, do you remember Obama told a San Francisco Chronicle about a year ago, and we played the audio of this, that his cap and trade program would put the coal business out of business.
+But about Club Gitmo, oh, along the same lines, do you remember Obama told the San Francisco Chronicle about a year ago, and we played the audio of this, that his cap and trade program would put the coal business out of business.

 It'd be silly for anybody to open a new coal plant.

-Turns out that's not gonna happen either.
+Turns out that's not going to happen either.

-Ed Morrissey of Hotair.com points out that Obama's statements require an expiration date.
+Ed Morrissey of hotair.com points out that Obama's statements require an expiration date because let me illustrate this for you.

 First, Brittany, so you can relax and the rest of you on Club Gitmo.

-Today's lead story in the Washington Post reports that President select Obama, quote, will consider it a failure if he has not closed the military prison at Guantanamo Bay by the end of his first term in office.
+Today's lead story in the Washington Post reports that President-select Obama, quote, will consider it a failure if he has not closed the military prison at Guantanamo Bay by the end of his first term in office.

-Now that for those of you who voted for Obama is four years, not life.
+Now, that, for those of you who voted for Obama, is four years, not life.

 Four years.

-Now they will issue the executive order on Monday or Tuesday afternoon.
+Now, they will issue the executive order on Monday or Tuesday afternoon.

 I'll bet you that executive order hits the news while a parade's going on.

-Close Gitmo because Obama knows that his Looney Tune fringe kooks in the asylums known as the left wing blogosphere will be totally placated by Obama.
+Close Gitmo because Obama knows that his looney tune fringe kooks in the asylums known as the left-wing blogosphere will be totally placated by Obama.

 We're closing the executive order to close it, but it isn't going to happen for four years.